Our name IS our story, and what we are about.

-In 1930, First Church of the Nazarene, Eugene, Oregon was formed by an unlikely group of people responding yes to God's direction.
-The Great Depression was raging, the church building burned down, our first lead pastor, Ava Adams, fell ill and had to resign.
+The presence of City First Church is nothing short of a miracle as this faith family trusted God with a river-stepping faith from our inception.
+In 1930, First Church of the Nazarene, Eugene, Oregon was formed by an unlikely group of people responding 'yes' to God's direction.
+The Great Depression was raging, the church building burned down, and our first Lead Pastor, Rev. Ava Adams, fell ill and had to resign.
 We had to move to a tent to worship.
 It wasn't easy.
-It was nothing short of a miracle as this faith family trusted God with a river-stepping faith.

 With a church merger with Fairfield Church of the Nazarene, and an unexpected collaboration with a local Christian school, the name "Eugene First" somehow didn't fully capture the extent of what's taking place.
 God is on the move, in unexpected ways, using unexpected people.
 With God at the center, we can serve our city first.

 After much prayer and consideration, the church name was changed from Eugene First Church of the Nazarene to City First Church of the Nazarene.
 This simple name name change clarifies the shift that has happened in our faith family.
 "City First Church” continues to remind us of our calling.
 Just as Christ sacrificed to serve those in his community, may we be like him and put our City First.
 The heart of our city has always been our heart; our new logo is even a small piece of the city where we were originally planted!
 (See "What does your logo mean?" below).

 From March 14th, 2021 onward, after 90 years of God's faithfulness, we continue to trust God to provide for whatever is next.
 We hope that through this group of people, called City First Church, that every person would Know God, Find Freedom, Discover Purpose and Make a Difference.